Minutes from the first Symposium on Social Media and Regulation in Converged Environment “Lessons Learned, Policies Suggested, Trends Forecasted”

-Miroslav Brvništ’an (The Police Academy) doubted whether we are able to regulate social media saying that our legal system is not ready for it and it might take years to adopt how to accommodate the dynamics into the legal system.
-He asked if we are able to set some basic functioning rules?
+Miroslav Brvništ’an (The Police Academy) doubted whether we can regulate social media saying that our legal system is not ready for it and it might take years to adopt how to accommodate the dynamics into the legal system.
+He asked if we can set some basic functioning rules?

 Andrej Školkay disagreed saying that many actors like EU, for instance, have already achieved some positive results, being role models to the world, while for example, Russia is creating its own regulated internet space as well.

-Munir Podumljak went on to say that, Facebook, for example, got the monopoly which does not have alternatives in many countries and people did not react to it at the right moment.
+Munir Podumljak went on to say that, Facebook, for example, got a monopoly that does not have alternatives in many countries and people did not react to it at the right moment.

 Tomaš Kriššák (Open Society Institute) questioned the issue on how to communicate the problems to the public – since it is a huge threat to our generation which people are not aware of.